Station Name: AYLESBURY

 |Date closed completely:||Still open|

 |Company on closing:||Still open|

 |Present state:||Still open|

 |Date of visit:||Not visited|

-Notes: The first station at Aylesbury (also known as Aylesbury Town) was first opened in 1863 by the Wycombe Railway (later GWR).
-The Metropolitan Railway opened a temporary terminus at Brook Road on 1st September 1892.
-The original 1863 station was rebuilt and the Metropolitan line was extended into it on 1st January 1894.
+Notes: In 1863 the Wycombe Railway (later GWR) opened a station at Aylesbury (also known as Aylesbury Town).
+The Metropolitan Railway opened a temporary terminus at Brook Road on 1 September 1892.
+The original 1863 station was rebuilt and the Metropolitan line was extended into it on 1 January 1894.

 Following the closure to the Metropolitan Railways line between Aylesbury and Verney Junction in 1936 Aylesbury was the terminus of the Met's mainline in which trains had to change from electric to steam locomotives at Rickmansworth.
 Following electrification from Rickmansworth to Amersham and after 11th September 1961 Aylesbury was no longer served by London Underground trains.

 Occasional steam excursions now run from Aylesbury to the Buckinghamshire Railway Centre at Quainton Road.